 The usage status is shown next to each IP address and delegated prefix.
 Possible statuses and their meanings are listed in the table below.

-Expand selected address or delegated prefix row to view status details.
+View status details by expanding a selected address or delegated prefix row.
 Clicking on the selected address or delegated prefix navigates to the leases search page, where all leases associated with the address or prefix can be listed.

 in conflict status is currently not supported for host